Pearl Harbor shooting unfolded in 23 seconds in packed area

 “We don’t know what happened,” she said Thursday, asking for privacy.

-A family statement described him as an “easy-going, fun-loving, ‘let’s do this’ man” they would never forget.
-Services are scheduled for Dec.
+A family statement described him as an “easy-going, fun-loving, ‘let’s do this’ man.”
+Services were scheduled for Dec.
 15.

 College roommate Daniel Vu described Kapoi as a soft-spoken and hardworking “family guy” who woke up at 3 a.m. to work at the fishing docks to pay for tuition.
 Kapoi graduated from the University of San Francisco in 2011 and was proud of his Native Hawaiian and Filipino heritage, Vu told news website Honolulu Civil Beat.

-Note: This story has been corrected to show a victim’s mother is spelled Aida, not Ida.